Political Consultant: Can Campaign Consultants Help My Campaign?

 For any campaign, it’s crucial to hire the right people—and in many cases, your team might include a political consultant.
 So, what exactly is a political consultant?
 How does a consultant differ from a campaign manager?
 Do you need a consultant? and if so, how do you go about finding a good one that you can afford?
 If these are the sorts of questions that plague you, this is the blog post for you: political consulting explained by political consultants.

-What's the difference between a campaign manager and a political consultant?
+What's the difference between a campaign manager and a campaign consultant?

 If you work in politics, you don’t need me to tell you there’s a lot of jargon in the business.
 There are endless types of roles you’ll hear about campaigns trying to fill: campaign manager, general consultant, mail consultant, digital strategist, communications director, scheduler, call-time manager, fundraiser, volunteer coordinator, seltzer tsar… the list goes on.
 The bigger the campaign, the more expansive the sprawl.